pragdave/pragdave.github.io/_posts/2018-08-28-maintaining-dotfiles.md

 to do this across different operating systems.[^fn-os]

 [^fn-os]: Right now I mostly use Linux, but many of my presentations are in Keynote, so I still bring out the Macbook Air for those.

 There are three components to making this work:

 1. Making sure I don't rely on any data on a particular machine.
-If an SSD dies, I need to be able to continue working with minimal data loss on another computer.
+If an SSD dies, I need to be able to continue working on another computer with minimal data loss.

 2. Having the tools I need (editors, languages, etc) installed.